 *The custom built tiled shower niche is obviously not a self contained unit that can be purchased and installed like the other two types.
 As such, I will attempt to provide some perspective of the price of both materials and labour, with a few assumptions of size, style and placement, of course.

-1. Prefabricated Tile Ready Shower Niche
+1. Prefab Shower Niche

 This is the style of prefab niche that is made out of 1/2″ thick foam board with a fabric-like coating that is designed to bond with most standard thin-set tile mortars.
+This type of niche is also called a “tile ready shower niche”.

 It is relatively easy to install but it requires some framing to be installed behind it’s mounting/ bonding flange so it can be fixed firmly on all sides and firmly bonded to the waterproofing membrane.